 Football: Liverpool run riot as Man City stay in touch with narrow win

-LONDON: Sadio Mane struck twice as Liverpool kept their noses in front of Manchester City at the top of the Premier League after a packed Wednesday programme featuring all of the top seven sides.
+LONDON: Sadio Mane and Virgil van Dijk both struck twice as Liverpool demolished Watford 5-0 to stay ahead of a charging Manchester City at the top of the Premier League on Wednesday (Feb 27).

-Jurgen Klopp's men eased past in-form Watford 5-0 at Anfield to calm fears over their staying power as they chase down their first top-flight title since 1990.
+Jurgen Klopp's men calmed fears over their staying power following a recent dip in form as they chase down their first top-flight title since 1990.

 Arsenal swatted aside a limp Bournemouth team 5-1 to remain in fourth place, one point clear of Manchester United, with Romelu Lukaku taking advantage of the absence of Marcus Rashford to score twice in a 3-1 win at Crystal Palace.